DWI cases can be won, suspensions can be reduced, and even mandatory jail may not be mandatory if your lawyer knows DWI law.

 Types of DWI Testing

-The expert DWI attorneys at Levow DWI Law have provided a number of resources on the various forms of sobriety testing used in New Jersey.
+The expert DWI attorneys at Levow DWI Law, P.C. have provided a number of resources on the various forms of sobriety testing used in New Jersey.

 Follow the links below to learn more about the tests the State will try to use against you.
 You’ll find need-to-know information on common testing errors, proven defense strategies and how our lawyers can help fight your charge.